pathogen-profiler/ntm-db/docs/species-detection.md

   - toc
 ---

+{% set data = get_species_db_data('SPECIES') %}

 # Species

 To facilitate species detection a database of sequences has been created for use with NTM-Profiler.
-The following table summarizes the species and accessions included in the NTM-DB.
+The taxonomy is taken from [GTDB](https://gtdb.ecogenomic.org/) (v{{ data['variables']['gtdb-version'] }}).
+This differs from the NCBI taxonomy in that the genus is "Mycobacterium" for all species.
+The following table summarizes the species and accessions included in NTM-DB.
 To make sure your species is detected by NTM-Profiler, please check that your species is listed here.

 <table>
   <thead>